Tanujarora100/Devops-Interview-Notes/Devops-Notes/Tools/Terraform/Terraform-Notes.md

 - **terraform.tfvars:** This file is used to provide specific values for those variables, which can vary between different environments (e.g., development, staging, production).

 ### **Flexibility and Reusability**
-- **Reusability:** By separating variable declarations and assignments, you can reuse the same `variables.tf` file across multiple environments while using different `terraform.tfvars` files to provide environment-specific values.

 - **Flexibility:** You can have multiple `.tfvars` files (e.g., `dev.tfvars`, `prod.tfvars`) and specify which one to use with the `-var-file` flag when running Terraform commands:
   ```sh
   terraform plan -var-file="prod.tfvars"